WebServerProgram-N02878802/ExerciseHabits/README.md

     * Todo - Interactive todo list that allows the user to add and delete list items

 * User data stored on server
-* Map & Todo data pushed onto User's file on server
+* Map & Todo data pushed onto User's file both local & server
 * Map & Todo data pulled from User's file on server at login (no persistent database)